Why You Should Care About Myopia

 Myopia Management in California for Your Child

-Contact Advanced Eyecare Myopia Control Center if the assessment above has shown that your child is at risk of developing myopia, or you feel the need for reassurance regarding your child’s vision.
+Contact Advanced Eyecare Optometric Center if the assessment above has shown that your child is at risk of developing myopia, or you feel the need for reassurance regarding your child’s vision.
 We will conduct an eye exam and offer methods of myopia management, proven to slow down myopia progression effectively.

 Our practice serves patients from Irvine, Dana Point, Lake Forest, and Newport Beach, California and surrounding communities.